Student Services

 All rules and policies of the school, outlined in the GMA Student-Parent Handbook, apply to CARES.

-Morning CARES Program is available on every school day in session at hours specified on fee schedule.
-Morning CARES takes place in the Cafeteria.
-Parents should use the cafeteria door at the bottom of the steps for drop off, instead of the "B" door used previously in the morning.
 Afternoon CARES is available on every full day that school is in session.
 Afternoon CARES is held in the cafeteria and the adjacent CARES Room.
 Students are provided a snack at the beginning of our program.
 They may then begin homework and/or play a game.
 Outdoor play time is also provided as weather permits.
 If the gym is not in use, students are taken there for play time in inclement weather.

 Parents should pick up children at the cafeteria doors (through walkway and stairs between Gallery and Primary wing).
 If we are on the playground, parents may pick up there.